sebnitu/vrembem/packages/modal/README.md

 {
   id: String, // The unique ID of the modal.
   state: String, // The current state of the modal ('closing', 'closed', 'opening' or 'opened').
+  el: HTMLElement, // The modal HTML element.
+  dialog: HTMLElement // The modal dialog HTML element.
+  returnRef: HTMLComment // The return reference left when a modal is teleported.
   settings: Object // The modal specific settings.
-  target: HTMLElement, // The modal HTML element.
-  dialog: HTMLElement // The modal dialog JS instance.
-  returnRef: HTMLComment // The return reference left when a modal is teleported.
   open: Function // Method to open this modal.
   close: Function // Method to close this modal.
   replace: Function // Method to replace open modal(s) with this modal.